 The base stations handle more densely populated spaces, using small cell antennas that communicate using millimeter waves (mmWave).
 This technology carries data much faster, achieving the speeds necessary for the modern mobile network.
 However, these stations can only cover short distances.
 The base stations, sometimes called macro cells, use multiple input, multiple output (MIMO) antennas that send and receive high-band radio frequencies to transfer data.

-These stations and towers are also connected to fiber optic cables, which connect to the Mobile Backhaul (MBH) network.
+These stations and towers are also connected to fiber optic cables connecting to the Mobile Backhaul (MBH) network.
 That connects the mobile network to wireline networks, which are then connected to data centers and servers worldwide.

 One way to think of these towers and stations is basically as a big router.
 They provide a wireless network for you to connect to, but they send much of the data via underground wires and cables.
 These stations use beamforming to determine the most efficient route for delivering data to a user, just like a router determines how best to route data to a device on its network.